The Different Types of Stairlifts in the UK: Complete Guide

 space saving

 • Remotes: Most modern stairlifts come with wireless remotes, allowing you to call the lift from either floor.
 Ideal for households where the stairlift is shared.
-For instance, the Stannah 320 offers this feature as standard.

 Weight capacity upgrade